ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

   mutate(draw = 1:n()) %>%
   # convert to the long format
   pivot_longer(-draw) %>%
-  # convert the row column from the character to the numeric format
+  # convert the row column from the character format to the numeric format
   mutate(row = as.double(name)) %>%
   # join the nd predictor grid to the output
   left_join(nd, by = "row") %>%
-  # drop two of the unnecessary columns
+  # drop two of the columns which are now unnecessary
   select(-name, -row) %>%
   # convert to a wider format so we can compute the contrast
   pivot_wider(names_from = experimental, values_from = value) %>%